Software Maintenance Costs

 • Sufficient control.

-• Extra time and efforts to set up smooth collaboration between the in-house and outsourced teams.
+• Efforts to establish collaboration between the in-house and outsourced teams.

 About ScienceSoft